lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/cor.md

 }
 ```

 As email is received, it is passed to the first handler: `SpamHandler`.
-If the `SpamHandler` can’t handle the request, it is passed on to the `CustomerHandler`.
+If the `SpamHandler` can't handle the request, it is passed on to the `CustomerHandler`.
 And so on...

 Email is not handled if it falls off the end of the chain, although you can alway implement a catch-all handler.